galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-heatmap2/tutorial.md

 ## Extract the normalized counts for top genes

 Now we have a file that contains only the top 20 genes from the DE results.
-Next we need to get the normalized counts for these genes and extract just the columns we need for the heatmap (the normalized counts and gene labels).
+Next we need to get the normalized counts for these genes, from the file containing the normalized counts for all genes in the experiment, and then extract just the columns we need for the heatmap (the normalized counts and gene labels).

 First click on the {% icon galaxy-eye %} (eye) icon and take a look at the `normalized counts` file that we imported.
 It should look like below (just the first few rows and columns are shown).
 Note that the normalized count values are log2.
+We will join our `top 20 by Pvalue` file to the `normalized counts` file, matching on the ENTREZID columns.

 ![Normalized counts](../../images/rna-seq-viz-with-heatmap2/normalized_counts.png "Normalized counts")